 Since its founding in 1903 along the shores of Little Squam Lake in Holderness, New Hampshire, Wachusett has been in continuous operation every summer—save for three years during World War II.

 The Rev. Lorin Webster, Headmaster of the Holderness School in central New Hampshire, was Wachusett's "Founding Father."
 There were approximately fifteen boys during the camp's inaugural season.
 James Henderson was the head counselor that first summer.
 Years later he served as a chaplain, teacher, and coach with St. Albans School in Washington, DC; and each summer the camp continues to recognize our most outstanding youngster with the Henderson Trophy.
 From the late 1930's to the late 1970's, the ownership and leadership of Camp Wachusett were in the extraordinary hands of Bill Triplett, a marvelous man with an exuberant personality and infectious spirit.
 Over that period of time Bill was with the Landon School, a boys' school outside Washington, and served in various capacities—among them Admissions Director, Head of the Lower School, and Assistant Headmaster.
-We celebrate his remarkable qualities with the Triplett Award for Camp Spirit, and the award goes to one deserving Junior, one Intermediate, and one Senior.
+We celebrate his remarkable qualities with the Triplett Award for Camp Spirit, and the award goes to a deserving Junior, Intermediate, and Senior camper.

-The values that have been characteristic of Wachusett for decades, however, endure: a remarkable enthusiasm that pervades every aspect of camp, a spirit of fun and humor, a special caring and attention to each boy, and a friendliness and sense of community that impact every camper and counselor.
+The values that have been characteristic of Wachusett for more than a century endure: a contagious enthusiasm that pervades every aspect of camp, a spirit of fun and humor, a special caring and attention to each boy, and a friendliness and sense of community that bond every camper and counselor.